JuliaPCL/PCL.jl/README.md

 ## Installation

-You fist need to install [Keno/Cxx.jl](https://github.com/Keno/Cxx.jl).
+You first need to install [Keno/Cxx.jl](https://github.com/Keno/Cxx.jl).
 And then, you can install PCL.jl by:

 ```jl
 Pkg.clone("https://github.com/r9y9/PCL.jl.git")